Meet Jump’s Head Creative – Richard Norley

 Then sport, working for ITV, BBC and C5 Sport Departments initially, before working directly with FIFA, UEFA , the DFB, the LFP and our current client the AFC and the FMA in Hong Kong.
 Expanding into other sports Handball, Ice Hockey and Cricket for the EHF, the CHL and the ECB.
 Not one year is ever the same as the next, and our work and scale of projects, as well as our experience, has grown year on year.
 And that is what I really enjoy!

-How do you feel about having worked in the industry for 25 years?
+How do you feel about having worked in the industry for all these years?

 Just before the pandemic we did a project with the lovely people who run the The National Museum of Computing, at Bletchley Park.
 During a tour of the museum I noticed that the Quantel Paintbox I fell in love with at the BBC, which was the pinnacle of cutting edge technology, was actually an exhibit in their museum!
 As was the very first Apple Mac we later worked on.
 At first I was somewhat alarmed that my early career stretched so far back that it has literally become a museum piece.
 However, I reassure myself with our current work such as a project which is right at the cutting edge of 4K HDR delivery.